 For several years, California has been facing devastating droughts.
-Southern Oregon, where I live, has also experienced severe drought conditions.
+Southern Oregon, where I live, also experiences severe drought conditions periodically.

-A large percentage of California’s water use and overuse comes from agriculture, some 80 percent, according to UCLA’s Institute of the Environment and Sustainability.
+A large percentage of California’s water use and overuse comes from agriculture, some 80 percent, according to a report from UCLA’s Institute of the Environment and Sustainability.

 Yes, we can and should plant drought-resistant native gardens.
 Southern California Public Radio has a helpful list of the 13 best drought-tolerant native species for California.

 Yes, we should turn off the water when brushing our teeth.
-This no-brainer can save gallons of water a day.
+This no-brainer, that very few people actually do, can save gallons of water a day.

-Catching gray water (in a bucket in your bathroom) helps too.
+Catching gray water (in jugs or a bucket in your bathroom) helps too.
+Hippies and live-off-the-landers catch gray water.
+We can too.

 But there’s something else we can all do that will make a drastic and immediate positive impact on water use throughout the country: stop flushing pee.